 Winter storage procedures vary depending on climate, type of storage and length of storage.
 Check with your dealer/storage facility manager for their advice on what works best in your climate.
-Winterization functions are best performed by your Correct Craft dealer.
-Refer to your engine operation and maintenance manual for more information.

 When storing your boat up on a rack system, it is important the racks adequately support the hull bottom.